dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ### MapStaticAssets

 `MapStaticAssets` is a middleware that helps optimize the delivery of static assets in an app.
-For more information, see [Optimizing static web asset delivery](xref:release-notes/aspnetcore-9#optimizing-static-web-asset-delivery).
+For more information, see [Optimizing static web asset delivery
+](xref:aspnetcore-9#optimizing-static-web-asset-delivery).

 ### Serve files in web root